Table of contents

 Ask yourself: what do you want in life?

-It’s not a million dollars.
+No, it’s not a million, or ten million dollars.
 No, the amount is what you’ll need to get to that point, eventually.
 And it will be different for everyone.

 Consider your wants/and desires.

 - Is it to pay off your debts?